Vonicog alfa: Medical uses

+In September 2025, the US Food and Drug Administration expanded the indication for von Willebrand factor (recombinant) for the routine preventative (prophylactic) use in adults with all types of von Willebrand disease and on-demand and treatment of bleeding episodes and perioperative use in children with von Willebrand disease.
+It is indicated in people with von Willebrand disease for the on-demand treatment and control of bleeding episodes; and for the perioperative management of bleeding.
+It is indicated in adults for the routine prophylaxis to reduce the frequency of bleeding episodes.

 Adverse effects

 The following side effects may occur during treatment with vonicog alfa: hypersensitivity (allergic) reactions, thromboembolic events (problems due to the formation of blood clots in the blood vessels), development of inhibitors (antibodies) against von Willebrand factor, causing the medicine to stop working and resulting in a loss of bleeding control.
 The most common side effects with vonicog alfa (which may affect up to 1 in 10 patients) are dizziness, vertigo (a spinning sensation), dysgeusia (taste disturbances), tremor, rapid heartbeat, deep venous thrombosis (blood clot in a deep vein, usually in the leg), hypertension (high blood pressure), hot flush, vomiting, nausea (feeling sick), pruritus (itching), chest discomfort, sensations like numbness, tingling, pins and needles at the site of infusion, and an abnormal reading on the electrocardiogram (ECG).